 - Max archive file age (days): number of days a file remains in Archive until automatically removed for good.
 The longer it's kept, the longer it takes storage space.
 Decreasing this value makes sense on limited storages.
 You can manually clear Archive every now and then so as not to wait for automatic deletion.

 Archive on mobile devices works the same way but has the following peculiarities:

-- files are kept there for 1 day only and this cannot be changed.
+- Files are kept there for 1 day only and this cannot be changed.

-- on iOS devices Archive cannot be opened by a person as its hidden inside Agent app's sandbox.
+- On iOS devices Archive cannot be opened by a person as its hidden inside Agent app's sandbox.

-Archive also plays its role in processing file rename.
 From system's point of view renaming is deleting old_filename and creating new_filename.
 Hash of the file remains the same.
 When a remote agent renames a file, other agents can process it through Archive: move old_filename to Archive (ones it's deleted on remote agent) and instead of re-downloading the new_filename, take it out from the Archive.
 It saves time and network bandwidth.

-Archive in Synchronization job.
+Archive in Synchronization job

+in Sync job all agents create .sync directory.
 Agent understands that a file is updated if notices that its 'modified time' and/or size have changed.
 Agent receives system notifications about file update.
 If a notification fails for a reason, agent discovers new file when rescanning the folder, which is performed periodically every 10 minutes by default.